zotero/citeproc-rs/README.md

 based on the Rust testing infrastructure.
 This includes colourful diffs, and support for a new YAML-based test case format.
-However, given that at the moment not all of the tests pass, a more nuanced way of detecting failure and comparing results to find regressions between revisions is needed.
+However, given that at the moment not all of the tests pass, a more nuanced way of detecting failure and comparing results to find regressions between revisions was necessary.
+So now it can store and diff test runs.
+Pull requests that cause regressions (`Ok => Failure`) compared to master will fail.

 ```sh
 # setup once